determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

  Set up a Development Environment
 **********************************

-To deploy a custom version of the Determined Master, we deploy a long-running pod in Kubernetes, command it to sleep, then exec into it and build our Master.
+To deploy a custom version of the Determined master, we deploy a long-running pod in Kubernetes, command it to sleep, then exec into it and build our master.
 To add a sleep command, modify the template ``helm/charts/determined/templates/master-deployment.yaml`` to include the command and
 args: